 - Apple App Store application deployment and license management

-- Compliance with Apple's stated reliance on MDM for macOS management
+- Compliance with Apple's stated reliance on unified endpoint management (UEM) or mobile device management (MDM) for macOS management

 Munki is a macOS endpoint management service based on the open-source Munki project.
 It allows IT Pros to automate the installation and removal of applications (many of which are already packaged by the Endpoint Services team) as well as some support for certain configuration types.
 Munki is intended for macOS only; no other operating systems are supported.
 It provides:

 - macOS upgrades (either in-place or erase-and-install workflows)